input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 * We then use the expected distribution of paths length for a random graph with 15 average connections, to model the latency distribution across the network, again reusing previously known values.
 * We then apply the `NToFinish 75` combinator to this distribution to compute the expected distribution to reach 75% of the votes (quorum).
 * An important assumption is that each vote diffusion across the network is expected to be independent from all other votes.
-* Verification time for a single vote is drawn from the above benchmarks, but we also want to take into account the verification time of a single vote, which we do in 2 different ways:
+* Verification time for a single vote is drawn from the above benchmarks, but we also want to take into account the verification time of a single vote, which we do in two different ways:
     * One distribution assumes a node does all verifications sequentially, one vote at a time
     * Another assumes all verifications can be done in parallel
     * Of course, the actual verification time should be expected to be in between those 2 extremes